LukeMaher98/fyp-17223563/README.md

 Project Git Repository: https://github.com/LukeMaher98/fyp-17223563

-To run the project locally on a development server (Assessing bodies only):
+To run the project locally on a development server (Assessing bodies provided with env variables only):

   1. Extract the project from the submitted .zip archive to your local device.